Debugging

 end

-If needed, post_op_callback can be specialized or behave differently in different cases, but here, it only checks if NaNs are in the given that.
+If needed, multiple methods of post_op_callback can be defined, but here, we define a general method that checks if NaNs are in the given object.

 Now, let us put everything together and demonstrate a complete example: